 TAAN was formed and registered with the Kathmandu CDO office in 1979 by a handful of trekking agents who realized that it was time to assemble and create an umbrella organization under which they could work together to meet their common goals and also assist the government by providing suggestions to develop trekking business into a revenue generation industry.

 NMA was established on November 1, 1973.
 It is a non-governmental, non-profit and non-political organization working as a national alpine association of Nepal to promote mountain tourism, climbing sports, protects mountain environments.

-In 2009, WWF funded KEEP’s research and development of tourism best practice and documentation in key tourist sites on the Gosainkunda Trail.
+In 2009, WWF funded KEEP’s research and development of tourism best practices and documentation in key tourist sites on the Gosainkunda Trail.

 Nepal Tourism Board, Nepal

-Established in 1998 Nepal’s national tourism organisation seeks to forge a partnership between Nepal’s government and tourism industries, working together to promote and develop Nepal as an attractive tourist destination.
+Established in 1998 Nepal’s national tourism organization seeks to forge a partnership between Nepal’s government and tourism industries, working together to promote and develop Nepal as an attractive tourist destination.

 Sustainable Tourism Network, Nepal

-The Sustainable Tourism Network (STN) is an informal network of individuals and organisations that earnestly encourages sustainable tourism practices in Nepal.
-STN provides a forum for those working in the tourism field to share advice, increase cooperation and encourage the use of best practices in regards to sustainable tourism.
+The Sustainable Tourism Network (STN) is an informal network of individuals and organizations that earnestly encourages sustainable tourism practices in Nepal.
+STN provides a forum for those working in the tourism field to share advice, increase cooperation and encourage the use of best practices in regard to sustainable tourism.